 - Must have graduated from an accredited PhD program by the start of the postdoc fellowship.

 - Area of research must be in immunology, with preference given to T cell or NK cell immunology.
 Understanding of HLA and KIR is a plus.

 - Must be able to follow established protocols independently and have experience in flow cytometry, single cell sequencing, protein purification, and human cell culture.

-- Demonstrated ability to work independently, self-initiative, attention to details, be dedicated, and self-motivated with a strong aptitude for team work
+- Demonstrated ability to work independently, self-initiative, attention to details, be dedicated, and self-motivated with a strong aptitude for team work.

-- Complete contact information for three references
+- Contact information for three professional references